Rebasing is one of the features you probably want to have, if you plan to work on a neat git-based project.

 git push -f

-Did something wrong on merging conflicts?
+Did something go wrong with merging conflicts?
 Don’t worry you can still see your previous changes using the command

 git reflog short for reference log.